cstewart86/middleman-starter-netlify-cms/source/posts/how-to-do-a-speed-audit.html.md

 Preloading can give your browser a head start by allowing your browser to download the file ahead of time so it is ready and waiting when needed.

+### Caching

+Caching is another tactic that can make a big difference to the loading time of your website but only for repeat visitors.

+When a visitor visits your site, you can store a version of files which will not change, such as images, so that they will not need to be downloaded again on future visits.

+For regular visitors to your site, this can shave several seconds off loading times.

+Once again, if your site is built on WordPress, there are plugins that can help you with this.
+WP Rocket (mentioned above) as well as W3 Total Cache and WP Super Cache can do much of the work for you.

 ## Can we help?

 This is not an exhaustive list of tactics that can be used to speed up your website but we hope it gives you some insight.